UAL-RE/ReBACH/README.md

     - curation_storage_location - required: The file system location where the Curation files reside
 - Ensure the aforementioned Dependencies and Requirements are met
 - Navigate to the root directory of ReBACH via the terminal and start the script by entering the command `python3 app.py /path/of/.env.ini` or `python app.py /path/of/.env.ini` depending on your system configuration (note: the script must be run using Python 3.9 or greater)
 - Informational and error output will occur in the terminal.
-The same output will be appeneded to a file in the logs location with today's date with some additional information and error logging occurring in the file
+The same output will be appended to a file in the logs location with today's date with some additional information and error logging occurring in the file
 - Final preservation package output will occur in the preservation location you specified in the env.ini file

 ## Execution notes